-Does it matter how long we have been married for?
+Does it matter how long you’ve been married for?

-For those couple who have not been married for 5 years they will first need to apply for a spouse visa that grants temporary residency to the foreign national spouse.
+Couple who have not been married for 5 years must apply for a spouse visa that grants temporary residency to the foreign national spouse.

 How long will a spousal permit application take?

-Applying for a South African Spousal Permit can be a lengthy process.
-Whilst the Department of Home Affairs may indicate certain turn around times they often suffer major backlogs therefore no Immigration company can guarantee a specific turn around time.
+Applying for a spousal permit can be a lengthy process.
+Whilst the Department of Home Affairs may indicate certain turnaround times, the Department often suffers major backlogs.
+It is thus impossible to guarantee a specific turnaround time.